ros/meta-ros/README.md

 ## Branches

-The `master` branch is intended to follow the Yocto Project release series currently under development.
-It is presently on Kirkstone and needs to be moved forward to Scarthgap which is the Yocto Project development release.
+The `master` branch follows the Yocto Project release series currently under development.

+The branches named after Yocto releases track updates during their support lifecycle.
+The commit history on these branches is linear.

 The `-next` branches  contain commits that are pending being merged into their corresponding unsuffixed branches.
+The commit history on these branches may get rewritten as patches are tested and revised.

 The `build` branch contains the mcf tool which can be used for creating an environment using the .mcf configuration files.
 These files may be found in the